MilenaLang/X-Minute-City-Index/README.md

 4. Run the script with your input parameters (city, timeframe, walk-speed) and check the results in the .html interactive dashboard

 Note: The script  can be adapted to different amenities, priorities and walking speeds.
 It can also be transfered to other countries by using country-specific osm.pbf files and eurostat/worldpop demographic data.
-- to switch category priorities, change the weighting in the code:
+- to switch category priorities, change the weighting in the code
--
+- to change demographic data, specify another dataset as population data
 ## Author
 This project is part of a master's thesis in geoinformatics by Milena Bremer.